CorbinStark/Bahamut-Graphics-Library/README.md

-# Bahamut Graphics Library
+# Bahamut Game Library
-2D and 3D compatible graphics library created in C++ using OpenGL, OpenAL, and GLFW.
+2D and 3D compatible game library created in C++ using OpenGL, OpenAL, and GLFW.
 Bahamut aims to streamline and simplify the games programming experience.
 Easy to learn, easy to master.

 ## Linking the library into Visual Studio